Swords to Plowshares: Legal cases

-Programs & Services
+Programs and services

-Drop-in Center
+Service centers

-The Drop-in Center serves as the gateway to services for clients.
-The staff provide critical care to veterans in crisis and process clients to assess their needs and link them to the associated services.
+The Service centers in San Francisco and Oakland welcome Bay Area veterans of all backgrounds, service eras, discharge status, and identities.
+Staff provide critical care to veterans in crisis and process clients to assess their needs and link them to appropriate programs, resources, and assistance within the agency.

-Supportive Housing
+Supportive housing

-Swords to Plowshares has operated successful supportive housing programs for 25 years.
-The stabilization and supportive housing programs are core services to a continuum of care.
-Five permanent supportive housing and two stabilization housing programs meet the needs of veteran families, aging veterans and those with disabilities.
+Swords to Plowshares operates multiple permanent supportive housing sites in San Francisco, currently offering 500 units for veterans living with disabilities and have histories of homelessness.
+The organization also offers low-barrier transitional housing, emergency housing, and rental support for veterans.

-Legal Services
+Legal services

 Swords to Plowshares is accredited by the Department of Veterans Affairs as a qualified representative for veterans for VA benefits claims and appeals.
 The Legal Department assists and represents clients with service-connected disability compensation, non-service-connected pension, character of discharge applications for basic veteran eligibility, medical care entitlement, rating increases, and overpayment issues.
 It also provides assistance with discharge upgrade applications and requests for corrections to military records.

-Employment & Training Services
+Employment and training services

 The Employment and Training staff work one-on-one with veterans to overcome barriers to employment, access job training, and connect with local employers.